 There’s nothing more valuable than a good roof over your head, and that’s something that we can really stand behind here at Red Dog’s Roofing.
-After all, as your roofing experts, it’s our job to ensure that you have the best roof atop your abode.
+After all, as your roofing experts, it’s our job to ensure that you have the best roof atop your family castle.
 So, today, we’re talking about protecting your precious roof.
 Now, there’s not much that can damage a Red Dog roof.
 Our roofs are built to withstand nearly anything that mother nature can conjure up.
-However, there’s still one major hazard that can wreak havoc on your roof: trees.
+However, there’s still one major hazard that can wreak havoc on your roof, especially here in our home state of Massachusetts, and that’s trees.
 They may seem innocent enough, but your trees may be a danger to your property, especially your roof.
 So let’s talk tree safety.
 Here are some signs that your tree may be a danger to your home, and what you should do about it.

 Signs of a Hazardous Tree

 Keep an eye out for trees on your property that exhibit any of the following signs of damage:

 Your tree is missing bark: Tree bark protects the interior of the tree, which delivers nutrients along the height of the tree.
 If you notice missing bark on the trunk or limbs of your tree, your tree may be dying, and any segment past that portion of the damaged tree will likely die soon if it’s not dead already.
 Trees can lose their bark due to disease, natural disasters, and pests.

 Your tree doesn’t produce leaves: If your tree or parts of your tree can’t grow leaves during the blooming seasons, it’s likely dead.

 The leaves are discolored or fall too early: Similarly, if your tree’s leaves are discolored or if they drop before autumn, then your tree may be unhealthy or dead.